 Every Nonprofit Should Be Able to Answer These 12 Questions

-It’s 6pm on March 15th.
 Do you know where your foundation’s current Investment Policy Statement is?

-The correct answer: “Yes, it’s with my other fiduciary responsibility documents.
+Hopefully your answer is, “Yes, it’s with my other fiduciary responsibility documents.
 Where else would it be?”

 If your answer is something slightly different, you are not alone.
 Many foundations, endowments, and nonprofits do not thoroughly understand all that is required to keep running effectively–and clear of serious liability issues.